 The Bachelor's Degree in Biotechnology is a four-year course, during which students will achieve the skills for learning experimental methodologies, skills for applying scientific reasoning to experimental design and to data gathering, processing, interpretation and analysis.
 In short, you will learn a new way of thinking and solving problems, by applying the scientific method.

-The first year consists of the so-called basic subjects: Chemistry, Physics, Biology, Mathematics and Geology, as well as a practical subject called Integrated Scientific Techniques, which will help students to acquire and develop the competencies and skills for experimental work, both in the laboratory and in the field.
+The first year consists of the so-called basic subjects: Chemistry, Physics, Biology and Mathematics, as well as a practical subject called Integrated Scientific Techniques, which helps students to acquire and develop the skills and competencies of laboratory work.

 The second year consists of the compulsory subjects that will enable students to learn what living organisms are like from cellular and molecular points of view, and what the thermodynamic principles are which govern them, as well as an introduction to the world of chemical engineering.

-The third year consists of completing the learning in compulsory subjects relating to the processes that living organisms use for transforming materials, as well as the energy flows associated with such transformations.
+In the third year you will complete learning in compulsory subjects to do with the processes that living organisms use for transforming matter, as well as the energy flows associated with those transformations.
 That same year will also see students learning how to use chemical engineering as a means to simulating or reproducing these processes for a specific purpose.
 To complete their education, students will work with data-bank bio-informatics management tools, which provide a great quantity of information on living organisms, including their structure and functions.
 Given that the profession of biotechnologist is geared towards several aspects of the industry, biotechnology graduates need to be capable of carrying out responsibility tasks in designing, production and management.
 That is why third-year students will come into contact with biotechnology-related social, legal, economic and management aspects.

 Fourth-year students will take a step towards specialisation and professionalisation given that they have to choose two optional modules among the following: Industrial Application of Biotechnology; Cell and Molecular Biotechnology; Fundamental Biotechnology and Molecular Physiology.
-In addition, the optional subjects of Business Placements, Biomolecular Design, Bio-Analysis and Introduction to Professionalisation are also offered.
+In addition, you will be offered some optional subjects: Business Placements, Biomolecular Design, Bioanalysis, Bioinorganic Chemistry, Natural Products and an Introduction to Professionalisation.
 To complete their Bachelor’s degree, students will have to do a bachelor's thesis where they will be able to apply all the skills they have learned to date.

-Master's degree The UdG offers an extensive range of masters degrees.
+The UdG offers an extensive master’s-degree programme.
 Master's degree courses offer advanced, specialised or multidisciplinary training, aimed at providing students with an academic or professional specialism or an introduction to research.
 These are official courses that enable students to move on to study for a doctoral degree.

-Doctorate degree The aim of Dral studies is to provide students with advanced training in research techniques and the programmes include the production and presentation of a doctoral thesis, consisting of an original research project.
+The doctoral studies are aimed at providing students with advanced training in research techniques and include the preparation and presentation of a doctoral thesis, consisting of original research work.
 To join a doctoral programme you need to have a minimum of between 60 and 120 ECTS credits at official university master's degree level or equivalent.

-Postgraduate courses and specialization.
-University of Girona foundation: Innovation and Training is a centre that hosts and organises ongoing training activities with the aim of meeting ongoing higher level training needs.
+The University of Girona Foundation: Innovation and Training is the centre that plays host to and organises ongoing educational activities to meet the needs ongoing higher-level education.
 If offers own masters, postgraduate courses, specialization courses and other postgraduate activities covering all areas of knowledge.